Async circuit-breaker for AWS Lambda

 To solve the aforementioned challenge, we need a mechanism to:

-• Fetch a large number of records from a provider’s API slowly and steadily.
+• Fetch records from a provider’s API slowly and steadily.
 The process needs to be reliable but can take several hours if need be.

 • Only fetch a maximum of X records concurrently.

-• Gradually reduce the concurrency when the provider API’s response time or error rate starts to escalate.
+• Gradually reduce the concurrency when the provider API’s response time or error rate escalates.

 • Every provider has a Kinesis stream.

-• The scheduler service enqueues the records that we need to fetch into the stream.
+• The scheduler service enqueues the records we must fetch into the stream.

 • A ventilator Lambda function would receive records in batches and fan them out to a worker function (via direct function invocation).